AlexeyYurko/Various-python-scrapers/houseprices/README.md

 # zoopla.co.uk

-Python script &amp; grab data from Zoopla and compare it with specific table - to create a statistical listing.
+Python script for grabbing data from Zoopla and compare it with specific table - to create a statistical listing.